turingschool/curriculum/source/projects/black_thursday/iteration_4.markdown

-# Iteration 4: Merchant (and some Customer) Analytics
+# Iteration 4: Merchant Analytics

-Performance reviews are coming up and it's time to explroe the highs and the lows.

-## Analysis

-### `MerchantRepository`

-We can query the MerchantRepository for the following:
+Our operations team is asking for better data about of our merchants and have asked for the following:

-To find out the total revenue for a given date:
+Find out the total revenue for a given date:

 ```rb
 sa = SalesAnalyst.new